Back to overview

 Alternative products

 One possible recommendation strategy is to offer alternatives on the product detail page.
-As described at the beginning, the goal is to lead the customer to the order process next on the product detail page.
-However, it can also be the case that the customer does not like the product displayed.
-In this case, suitable alternative suggestions can lead the customer directly to the next product.
-In this way, the customer is spared a further search and at the same time does not leave the online shop in search of alternatives.
+The primary goal is always to guide the customer through the ordering process.
+However, it may also be the case that the customer is not convinced by the product displayed.
+In this case, you can guide them directly to the next product by suggesting suitable alternatives.
+This has the great advantage that they do not leave your shop to search for alternatives.

-Personalised product recommendations in the form of alternatives
+Personalized product recommendations in the form of alternatives

 Example of product recommendations in the form of accessories with a like/dislike function in the mobilezone online shop (source: screenshot from mobilezone.ch)

-Product sets
+Product sets and bundles

-By offering entire product sets, customers can, for example, put together a complete outfit with just a few clicks.
-This outfit can be shopped directly or saved for later.
-This saves time for your customers and also fills your shopping cart.
-Product sets are also useful in other areas, outside of fashion.
-In the area of photography, for example, a shop operator can offer compatible camera equipment – consisting of a camera, lens, memory card, camera bag or similar.
-Here, too, of central importance: the customers’ preferences must be reflected in the recommendations and the compatibility of the products must be guaranteed.
+If you offer entire product sets, customers can put together a complete outfit with just a few clicks.
+They can then purchase it directly or save it for later.
+This saves customers valuable time and fills their shopping cart at the same time.
+But sets are also useful in other areas.
+For example, a shop operator can offer compatible camera equipment with a camera, lens, memory card, camera bag, and so on.

 Example of product recommendations in the form of a bundle in the Ex Libris online shop (source: screenshot from exlibris.ch)